 Afternoon slump?
 Stressed over your workload?
 Need ways to de-stress or refocus after juggling work or online learning assistance with your kids?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Alignment Points: Imagine a clock right in front of you, and circle your nose around the clock.
+Breathe slowly, easy in and out.
 Reverse directions.
 If you feel any pain, stop!

 Benefits of Pose: Softens and loosens neck muscles.
 Links movement to breath.

 Benefits of Pose: Softens and loosens shoulder girdle muscles.
-Links breath to movement.
+Links your breath to movement.
 Warms up the synovial fluid within the shoulder.
 Helps to release tension.

 Benefits of Pose: Releases tension in back and hip.
 Gentle squeezing action helps the digestive system.

-Benefits: Releases tension in lower back and relaxes the nervous system.
+Benefits of Pose: Releases tension in lower back and relaxes the nervous system.

 Benefits of Pose: Stretches torso, ribs and respiratory muscles.
 Massages internal organs.